watsonindustries/holopass/README.md

 2. Install `pnpm` and install dependencies with `pnpm install`
 3. Start the dev server with `pnpm dev` and log in using Discord

-At the moment, the app always uses the production Supabase instance, and the prod Discord app for Oauth.

 ### Setting up Discord OAuth

 To configure local Supabase to handle Discord logins: